magento/magento2-samples/m2-sample-minimal/README.md

 This is one of a collection of examples to demonstrate the features of Magento 2.
 The intent is to learn by example, following our best practices for developing a modular site using Magento 2.

+## Technical feature

+This component demonstrates the modularity of Magento 2.
+The [module.xml](etc/module.xml) is read by the system and used to manage isolated modules of the system.
+By enabling this module by name, you can see how the system becomes aware and would load the features packaged within a module.

 ## Installation

 This module is intended to be installed using composer.
 Using you have including this component and enabled it, you can verify it is installed by going the backend at: